wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 elaborate on (I think it just defines some way of replaying updates, like integer addition/subtraction or set insertion/deletion can be easily replayed ?
 I did not read the Anna paper, so do not count on me on this part).
 Read/write conflicts, on the other hand, are handled with two possible consistency models.
+The first model, repeatable-read, dictates that all function in the DAG either read the same value, if it has not been updated, or read the value written by the DAG itself after the write is performed.
+With local caches, this could be implemented conveniently by just caching the value that is first time read by a DAG (which is similar to a transaction in this context), and all later accesses to the same key will either read the cached copy, or update this copy.